 How is RSD(Fear of Rejection) Treated?

 Because the Diagnostic and Statistical Manual of Mental Disorders does not recognize it as a mental condition, Rejection Sensitive Dysphoria (RSD) lacks a defined therapy (DSM-5).
 Yet, the right treatment strategies and dietary changes can effectively manage many RSD-related symptoms.
+Some patients may even benefit from rejection therapy, especially after a traumatic event.

 Medications can be prescribed to manage associated conditions that may contribute to the development of RSD.